SQLGrillen/NSOD-1/Nikola Ilic - MAGNIFICENT 7 - Simple tricks to boost your Power BI Development/README.md

 # New Stars of Data 2020

+## Nikola Ilic - MAGNIFICENT 7 - Simple tricks to boost your Power BI Development

-## Link to Q&A: https://data-mozart.com/learning/new-stars-of-data-qa/
+### Link to Q&A: https://data-mozart.com/learning/new-stars-of-data-qa/